Roles: Project Coordination Lead, Design Researcher, Interviewer, Engagement strategist & Implementation

 Meeting 2: With Intervention

-Could something that physically connects also emotionally connect the participants of the meeting?
-We decided to keep this simple, exploring a literal connection by connecting soft rubber bands, knotting them together and connecting the wrists of each participant to the larger string.
+Inspired by Alan Wexler's quote, we explored a literal connection by connecting soft rubber bands, knotting them together and connecting the wrists of each participant to the larger string.
 Each participant could feel the gentle actions of the others.

 The result was an increase in gestures of each individual, more eye contact, more general arousal and laughter.
 Laughter was louder and in comparison to the first meeting, the manager didn’t make large gestures, what could be called a “leveling” effect.